FrankieFinancial/onboarding-widget/README.md

             1. .ff-icon
         2. .ff-label
     5. SelectOption (dropdowns that might be displayed as a full spread list of options for better UX on small screens)
-        1. .ff-select-option, when it's a regular dropdown
+        1. .ff-select-option, when it's a regular dropdown is just a wrapper for a [third party library](https://vue-select.org/)
             1. .ff-the-select-box
-        2. .ff-select-option.ff-spread, in case the options list is spread on the screen instead of a dropdown
+        2. .ff-select-option.ff-spread, in case the options list is spread on the screen instead of a dropdown, which makes it a sequence of ul li
             1. .ff-select-option-filter, the filter text input that might be present or not, based on configuration.
 See details in Generic Input
             2. ul.ff-select-option-options, the actual options list
             3. li.ff-select-option-label, some spread lists might have a first static list item that is simply a label for the list